As someone that has been in the game as long as I have it is rare to find a hosting company that provided the level of support they did.

-So who is actually faster – WP Engine or Traffic Planet Hosting?
+So who is actually faster – WP Engine or WPXHosting?
 There is only one way to find out!

-I ran a series of speed tests before the site was moved from WP Engine & then repeated the same tests after it was moved to Traffic Planet Hosting.
+I ran a series of speed tests before the site was moved from WP Engine & then repeated the same tests after it was moved to WPXHosting.